jbapple/libfilter/README.md

 Block filters are most space-efficient at around 11.5 bits per distinct value, which produces a false positive probability of 0.65%.
-A traditional Bloom filter would only need 10.5 bits per distinct value to achieve that same false positive probability.
+A traditional Bloom filter would only need 10.5 bits per distinct value to achieve that same false positive probability, while a cuckoo filter would need 10.7 bits per distinct value.